lookbusy1344/Searcher/Expected test results.md

 ## Test for basic zip

 ### searcher.exe -s "poor player That struts"
-Expected: the 3 Macbeth files, and 'Macbeth and Romeo txt.zip'
+Expected: the 3 Macbeth files, 'Macbeth and Romeo txt.zip' and 'Lear and Macbeth docx.zip'

 ## Test for nested zips